appukuttan-shailesh/CONECT-INT_website/content/event/2021-04-29-CONECT-kickoff/index.md

 ---

-First meeting of the CONECT group for the thursday meeting devoted to the kick-off of these initiatives for INT3.
-It consists of an internal meeting (14:00-15:00) and of talk open to the institute (15:00-16:00).
+First meeting of the CONECT group for the Thursday meeting devoted to the kick-off of these initiatives for INT3.
+It consists of an internal meeting (14:00-15:00) and of a talk open to the institute (15:00-16:00).

 <!--more-->